bashrc2/libreserver-maker/README.md

-# Freedombone-Maker: The Freedombone image builder
+# LibreServer-Maker: The image builder

-These scripts build Freedombone-images for various supported hardware that can then be copied to SD card, USB stick or Hard Disk drive to boot into Freedombone.
+These scripts build LibreServer images for various supported hardware that can then be copied to SD card, USB stick or Hard Disk drive to boot into LibreServer.

-These scripts are meant for developers of Freedombone to build images during releases and for advanced users who intend to build their own images.
-Regular users who wish to turn their devices into Freedombones should instead download the pre-built images.
+These scripts are meant for developers of LibreServer to build images during releases and for advanced users who intend to build their own images.
+Regular users who wish to turn their devices into LibreServers should instead download the pre-built images.

-Get a pre-built image via https://freedombone.net/download/.
+Get a pre-built image via https://libreserver.org/download/.
 There are images available for all supported target devices.

-If you wish to create your own Freedombone image, perhaps with some tweaks, see the *Build Images* section below.
+If you wish to create your own LibreServer image, perhaps with some tweaks, see the *Build Images* section below.

 # Create Images

 ## Supported Targets

-Freedombone-maker supports building for the following targets:
+libreserver-maker supports building for the following targets:

 - *a20-olinuxino-lime*: A20 OLinuXino Lime's SD card